OpenVAA/openvaa.github.io/docs/en/index.md

 layout: home
 permalink: /en
 lang: en
-title: Building an Open-Source Framework for Voting Advice Applications <span class="addendum">🎯 Pilot for EU Elections in 2024</span>
+title: Building an Open-Source Framework for Voting Advice Applications <span class="addendum">🎯 Alpha Release in late 2024</span>
 short_title: 🏴󠁧󠁢󠁥󠁮󠁧󠁿 In English
 read_more_link: /en/intro
 read_more_text: Read More
 feature_caption: Our first VAA is published! <a href="https://nuortenvaalikone.openvaa.org" target="_blank">The Election Compass for Young People</a> provides information using video.
 feature_alt: Screenshots from the video-based Election Compass for Young People
 feature_2_caption: We also published another VAA instance for the EU Elections. <a href="https://vaalikone.openvaa.org" target="_blank">The more traditional VAA</a> is based on the data of the Helsingin Sanomat newspaper’s own VAA.
+(Only available in Finnish, sorry.)
 feature_2_alt: Screenshots from the EU Elections 2024 VAA
 ---